Pore water pressure and the importance of drainage

 The difference between total stress and pore pressure is the ‘effective stress’, which controls soil behaviour, such as shear strength, compression and deformation.
 Effective stress is therefore a measure of how much load a soil can carry.

-Below the water table, pore pressure is positive; in dry soils pore pressure is zero; above the water table, soil can remain saturated due to capillary rise but with negative pore pressure (suction).
+Below the water table, pore pressure is positive; in dry soils and at the level of the water table, pore pressure is zero; above the water table, soil can remain saturated due to capillary rise but with negative pore pressure (suction).
 Higher still, the soil becomes partially saturated and suction continues to increase since water molecules are attracted to soil particles and generate surface tension between them.
 This draws the particles together, giving the soil strength.

 A good example of this is wet sand in a sandcastle.
 The sand will remain damp in the short term due to suction, which increases effective stress and holds the sand grains together.
 However, over time, as the sand dries, suction is lost and the sandcastle will collapse.
 It will also collapse if more water is added, as pore pressure will increase and effective stress will reduce, causing a loss of strength.